cloudflare/cloudflare-docs/content/waiting-room/how-to/customize-waiting-room.md

 1. Select a waiting room.
 2. Go to the **Customization** step.
-3. Click **Custom Waiting Room**.
+3. Select **Custom Waiting Room**.

 You can edit the HTML code directly in the text box:

-- Click **Download Template** to download a HTML file containing the default template content to your computer.
+- Select **Download Template** to download a HTML file containing the default template content to your computer.
-- Click **Download** to download a HTML file containing the text box content to your computer.
+- Select **Download** to download a HTML file containing the text box content to your computer.
-- Click **Copy** to copy the text from the text box to your clipboard, then paste it into an editor of your choice.
+- Select **Copy** to copy the text from the text box to your clipboard, then paste it into an editor of your choice.

 The template text contains [code to display the wait time](#display-wait-time).
 If you want to display the estimated wait time to visitors, do not delete this content.

 #### Upload an HTML file

-1. Click **Import** to upload a HTML file from your computer.
+1. Select **Import** to upload a HTML file from your computer.
-2. Select the file in the dialog and click **Open**.
+2. Select the file in the dialog and select **Open**.

 Make further edits in the text box.
 Include the [code to display the wait time](#display-wait-time) to display the estimated queue time on the waiting room page or create your own custom page using [available variables](#available-variables).